Port Pirie: State and federal

 The results shown are from "Port Pirie West", the largest polling booth in Port Pirie, which is at the SA TAFE Campus.

 Port Pirie is part of the federal division of Grey, and has been represented by Liberal MP Rowan Ramsey since 2007.
 Grey is held with a margin of 4.43% but is considered a safe Liberal seat.

-The city is part of the state electoral district of Frome, which had been held since 1993 by former Liberal Premier, Rob Kerin, with a margin of 3.4%.
-It also has been considered a safe Liberal seat.
+The city is part of the state electoral district of Stuart, following the 2020 redistribution of electoral boundaries.

 Although the region is generally Liberal-leaning because of its agricultural base, Port Pirie is an industrial centre that is favourable to the Australian Labor Party.

-In late 2008 Rob Kerin announced his retirement, which led to a by-election being held in January 2009.
+In late 2008, Rob Kerin announced his retirement, which led to a by-election being held in January 2009.
 Port Pirie mayor Geoff Brock announced his candidacy as an independent, and subsequently took the seat from the Liberals at the 2009 Frome by-election.
-After the poll for the by-election had closed and first preferences had been counted, (but before other preferences had been distributed), the result was Lib: 39.2%; ALP: 26.1%; Brock 23.6%; Nat: 6.6%; Greens: 3.8%; Other: 0.7%.
+After the poll for the by-election had closed and first preferences had been counted, (but before other preferences had been distributed), the result was LNP: 39.2%; ALP: 26.1%; Brock 23.6%; Nat: 6.6%; Greens: 3.8%; Other: 0.7%.

 State Opposition Leader Martin Hamilton-Smith (Liberal Party) claimed victory, prematurely.
 Distribution of National Party, Greens and other preferences placed Brock ahead of the ALP candidate.
 Hence with the assistance of the ALP candidate's preferences, Geoff Brock won the by-election 51.7% to 48.3% for the Liberal candidate.